 AP English Language and Composition (with American Literature focus) - 2 Semesters - Gr.
-11

-(May count for 11th Grade American Literature and Composition with permission.)
+11 (May count for 11th Grade American Literature and Composition with permission.)

 Students become skilled readers of prose (with an emphasis on American literature) and skilled writers who compose for a variety of purposes.
 The objectives for this course follow the College Board syllabus, preparing students for the optional Advanced Placement exam.
 Teacher approval and Summer Work are required.
+Students must take and pay for the AP exam.

 12th Grade Advanced Composition - 2 Semesters (AP English Language and Composition or AP English Literature and Composition may satisfy this requirement with permission.)
 This course includes a balance of composition, applied grammar, and literary and informational texts, with a focus on American and British authors and historical documents, and a comparative analysis of them.
 Developing vocabulary, speaking, listening, researching, and test-taking skills are integral parts of the course curriculum.